Why the PSP is a success

 How, do you ask?
 Look at it from this perspective.
 Has anyone seen the commercials for movies that are available for HD-DVD or Blu-Ray?
 No doubt you have, but has anyone really thought twice about it?
 No, and they shouldn’t.
 And that’s how Sony will win.

 People are going to buy PS3’s, there’s no doubt there, but I can’t see many people buying an HD-DVD player anytime soon.
 Only the early adopter crowd will even bother, and even some of them are questioning switching over so soon.
-No normal consumer is going to understand or even care about the differences these new devices will bring to viewing movies when compared to regular DVD’s. → Rule of Read
+No normal consumer is going to understand or even care about the differences these new devices will bring to viewing movies when compared to regular DVD’s. → Read me now, believe me later.

 What if Jack Thompson viewed all media equally?